tr3ck3r/linklight/exercises/ansible_tower/5-workflow/README.md

 ### Step 3:
 Complete the form using the following values

-NAME | Supplementary Workshop
+NAME | Create SNOW Record
 -----|---------------------------------
-NAME|Create SNOW Record
 DESCRIPTION|Creates a record in ServiceNow
 JOB TYPE|Run
 INVENTORY|Ansible Workshop Inventory